Awni00/relational-convolutions/experiments/readme.md

 conda env create -f conda_environment.yml
 ```

-Instructions to reproducing the experimental results of each experiment is in their respective subdirectories.
+Instructions for reproducing the experimental results of each experiment is in their respective subdirectories.